-

 This roadmap identifies the urgent challenges and strategic directions necessary for integrating climate security into Iraq's policy landscape.
 It proposes actions for Iraqi authorities and their international partners to ensure Iraq accesses essential resources to address climate-related security challenges and achieve policy goals. -

-Environmental Pathways for Reconciliation in Yemen: Entry points for local level dialogue
+Environmental Pathways for Reconciliation in Yemen: Consultation Report

 Since 2014, the Yemeni people have been experiencing a ravaging civil war which is affecting their lives at the most basic level.
 Scarcity of water and food insecurity are ubiquitous across the country, along with other environment-related challenges.
 Yemen´s security and environmental crisis is worsening with climate change, which causes drier seasons and more frequent extreme weather events such as flash floods.
 Environmental challenges underpin livelihoods, interact with conflict dynamics, and therefore need to be part of the search for peace. -